offspot/image-creator/README.md

 The cache is optional and set to a particular directory using `--cache-dir` option.
 The cache is flexible and configurable via a `policy.yaml` file inside of it.
 A default cache-policy is created if not present.

 _Only define the properties you want_.
 Everything's optionnal.
 Sub-levels are bound by upper level.
 If you define a filter, a **`pattern`** is mandatory.
+First matching filter is applied.

 | Key                                   | Kind       | Default   | Function                                                                                      |
 |---------------------------------------|------------|-----------|-----------------------------------------------------------------------------------------------|